wheresrhys/fetch-mock/docs/v5/api.md

 ## Analysing how `fetch()` has been called

-**For the methods below `filter`, if given, should be either**
-- the name of a route (see advanced usage below)
-- equal to `matcher.toString()` for any unnamed route.
-You _can_ pass in the original regex or function used as a matcher, but they will be converted to strings and used to look up values in fetch-mock's internal maps of calls, rather than used as regexes or functions
+**For the methods below `matcherName`, if given, should be either the name of a route (see advanced usage below) or equal to `matcher.toString()` for any unnamed route.
+You _can_ pass in the original regex or function used as a matcher, but they will be converted to strings and used to look up values in fetch-mock's internal maps of calls, rather than used as regexes or functions**
-- An exact url
-- `true` for matched calls only
-- `false` for unmatched calls only
-If `filter` is undefined all calls to `fetch` are included

-#### `called(filter)`
+#### `called(matcherName)`
 Returns a Boolean indicating whether fetch was called and a route was matched.
-If `filter` is specified it only returns `true` if that particular route was matched.
+If `matcherName` is specified it only returns `true` if that particular route was matched.

-#### `done(filter)`
+#### `done(matcherName)`
 Returns a Boolean indicating whether fetch was called the expected number of times (or at least once if the route defines no expectation is set for the route).
-If no `filter` is passed it returns `true` if every route has been called the number of expected times.
+If no `matcherName` is passed it returns `true` if every route has been called the number of expected times.

-#### `calls(filter)`
+#### `calls(matcherName)`
 Returns an object `{matched: [], unmatched: []}` containing arrays of all calls to fetch, grouped by whether fetch-mock matched them or not.
-If `filter` is specified then only calls to fetch matching that route are returned.
+If `matcherName` is specified then only calls to fetch matching that route are returned.

-#### `lastCall(filter)`
+#### `lastCall(matcherName)`
 Returns the arguments for the last matched call to fetch

-#### `lastUrl(filter)`
+#### `lastUrl(matcherName)`
-Returns the url for the last matched call to fetch.
-When `fetch` was last called using a `Request` instance, the url will be extracted from this
+Returns the url for the last matched call to fetch

-#### `lastOptions(filter)`
+#### `lastOptions(matcherName)`
-Returns the options for the last matched call to fetch.
-When `fetch` was last called using a `Request` instance, the entire `Request` instance will be returned
+Returns the options for the last matched call to fetch

-## Config
+## Utilities

-On either the global or sandboxed fetchMock instances, the following config options can be set by changing properties on `fetchMock.config`
+#### `configure(opts)`
+Set some global config options, which include
 * `sendAsJson` [default `true`] - by default fetchMock will convert objects to JSON before sending.
 This is overrideable from each call but for some scenarios e.g. when dealing with a lot of array buffers, it can be useful to default to `false`
-* `includeContentLength` [default `true`]: When set to true this will make fetchMock automatically add the `content-length` header.
+* `includeContentLength` [default `false`]: When set to true this will make fetchMock automatically add the `content-length` header.
 This is especially useful when combined with `sendAsJson` because then fetchMock does the conversion to JSON for you and knows the resulting length so you don’t have to compute this yourself by basically doing the same conversion to JSON.

-* `fallbackToNetwork` [default `false`] If true then unmatched calls will transparently fall through to the network, if false an error will be thrown.
-Within individual tests `.catch()` and `spy()` can be used for fine-grained control of this
-* `warnOnFallback` [default `true`] If true then any unmatched calls that are caught by a fallback handler (either the network or a custom function set using `catch()`) will emit warnings
-* `Headers`,`Request`,`Response`,`Promise`, `fetch`
+#### `setImplementations(opts)`
-When using non standard fetch (e.g. a ponyfill, or  aversion of `node-fetch` other than the one bundled with `fetch-mock`) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.
+When using non global fetch (e.g. a ponyfill) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations. `opts` is an object with one or more of the following properties: `Headers`,`Request`,`Response`,`Promise`.
+Note that `setImplementations(require('fetch-ponyfill')())` will configure fetch-mock to use all of fetch-ponyfill's classes. `setImplementations()` shoul, in most cases, be called only once, before any tests run.

-.createInstance)()

-Note that `Object.assign(fetchMock.config, require('fetch-ponyfill')())` will configure fetch-mock to use all of fetch-ponyfill's classes.
-In most cases, it should only be necessary to set this once before any tests run.